How do you use the word insomma in Italian? What does it mean? How do you pronounce it?

 The dog ran away after dinner, my aunt got sick, and our garage door broke down.
 In short, I didn’t have time to do my homework!

-Insomma is also used to convey impatience as in “cut it short” or “well”.
+Insomma is also used to express impatience as in “cut it short” or “well”.

 Mi dispiace davvero tanto, non volevo proprio, ti chiedo scusa. – Insomma, cos’hai fatto?